Essential things to know when applying for a place at an oversubscribed school

 In some areas, particularly in and around London, up to 50% of children miss out on their first-choice school.

 So how exactly does the system work?
-When the time comes to complete your application (check your LA website for dates) you’ll be asked to list your choices of school in order of preference.
+When the time comes to complete your application (see School admissions: a step by step guide) you’ll be asked to list your choices of school in order of preference.
 You must be allowed to list at least three schools; often you’re allowed up to six.

 After the closing date, your application will be passed to all schools you listed, but crucially they’re not told where you ranked them in your preferences.
 This prevents them from picking first the children who placed the school as their first choice.